Sharp eigenvalue estimates on degenerating surfaces: Introduction and results

 We remark that bounds on some derivatives of small eigenvalues have been obtained previously by Batchelor \cite{Batch} who considered the change of the small eigenvalues induced by a change of the length of the collapsing geodesics, so in our case $\frac{\partial \la_1}{\partial \ell_1}$, though his error estimates are only of order $O(\frac{1}{\abs{\log(\ell)}})$ and would thus in particular not allow for any improvement of \eqref{est:burger}.

-To state our first main result, we recall that we may extend any given simple closed geodesic $\si^1$ in a closed oriented hyperbolic surface $(M,g)$ to a collection $\mathcal{E}=\{\si^1,\ldots,\si^{3(\gamma-1)}\}$ of simple closed geodesics in $(M,g)$ that decompose the surface into pairs of pants.
-We also recall that we can and will choose this collection so that the length of all geodesics $\si^j$ is bounded from above by a constant $\bar L$ that depends only on the genus and an upper bound on $L_g(\si^1)$, compare also Lemma \ref{lemma:appendix-collect}, so in the situation of Remark \ref{rmk:la-simple}, by some $\bar L=\bar L(\gamma)$.
+To state our first main result, we recall, see e.g. \cite{Buser} and \cite{Hu}, that we may extend any given simple closed geodesic $\si^1$ in a closed oriented hyperbolic surface $(M,g)$ to a collection $\mathcal{E}=\{\si^1,\ldots,\si^{3(\gamma-1)}\}$ of simple closed geodesics in $(M,g)$ that decompose the surface into pairs of pants.
+We also recall that we can and will choose this collection so that the length of all geodesics $\si^j$ is bounded from above by a constant $\bar L$ that depends only on the genus and an upper bound on $L_g(\si^1)$, so in the situation of Remark~\ref{rmk:la-simple}, by some $\bar L=\bar L(\gamma)$.
+The metric $g$ is determined (up to pull-back by diffeomorphisms) by the corresponding Fenchel-Nielsen coordinates $(\ell_i,\psi_i)$, for $\ell_i=L_g(\si^i)$ and $\psi_i$ the corresponding twist parameters and our first main result gives the following sharp $C^1$-bounds on the dependence of the first eigenvalue on the Fenchel-Nielsen coordinates.

-The geometry of $(M,g)$ is determined by the corresponding Fenchel-Nielson coordinates, i.e.~the set of length parameters $\ell_i=L_g(\si^i)$ together with a set of twist parameters $\psi_i$ that describe the way in which the pairs of pants are glued together.
-We refer the reader to Appendix \ref{appendix:hyperbolic} for a summary of the results on hyperbolic surfaces that we use in the present paper and in particular to Remark \ref{rmk:FN-twist} for the precise definition of the twist coordinates we use.

-The idea that $\la_1$ essentially only depends on the length of $\si^1$ if $\ell_1$ is small compared to the lengths of the other simple closed geodesics of $(M,g)$ can be quantified as follows:

 \begin{thm} Let $(M,g)$ be a closed oriented hyperbolic surface of genus $\gamma\geq 2$ and let $\si^1$ be a simple closed geodesic which disconnects $M$ into two connected components.
-We let $\hat \delta>0$ be a lower bound on the injectivity radius $\inf_{M\setminus \Col(\si^1)}\inj_g(p)$ away from the collar around $\si^1$ and suppose that $\ell_1\leq\ell_0$, for $\ell_0=\ell_0(\hat \de,\gamma)>0$ as in Remark \ref{rmk:la-simple}.
+We let $\hat \delta>0$ be a lower bound on the injectivity radius $\inf_{M\setminus \Col(\si^1)}\inj_g(p)$ away from the collar around $\si^1$ and suppose that $\ell_1\leq\ell_0$, for $\ell_0=\ell_0(\hat \de,\gamma)>0$ as in Remark~\ref{rmk:la-simple}.